 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 112 UCAS Tariff points, to include A Level grades BB or equivalent, plus at least five GCSEs at Grade C or above (or equivalent) which must include English Language and Mathematics.
+112 UCAS Tariff points, to include A Level grades BB or equivalent, plus at least five GCSEs at Grade C or Grade 4 or above (or equivalent) which must include English Language and Mathematics.

 If you accept an offer from Edge Hill you will need to satisfy the requirements of the Nursing & Midwifery Council in respect of physical and mental fitness and will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.

 Some typical examples of how you can achieve 112 UCAS Tariff points are detailed below.